 |Typical International Baccalaureate offer||33 points including 6 in Higher English and 6 in Higher French.|

-|Other qualifications||Applications from those offering alternative qualifications are welcome.
-Please see detailed admissions and selection criteria for more information.|
+|Other requirements||Applications from those offering alternative qualifications are welcome.|

 |Module title||Module code||Credits|